pomeg-letterbombers/pokemon-ace-notes/docs/frlg/complex-payloads/hex-writer.md

 ## Instructions
-!!! note

-    These mail words will be different if your game's language is not English, consult Bulbapedia for a translation.

 Make sure that Box 3, Slot 1 is empty then give the last party member mail and write the following message to the mail:

 === "ENG"